 1. PSR J1841-0500: The Star That Likes To Take A Break Every Once In A While!

-It was discovered in December 2008 and at first was thought to be just a regular pulsar.
-Over the next 1 year scientists studied this star and right before when they were about to conclude the observations, this star disappeared!
-The group of scientists at first thought that there's some problem with their equipment but after several tests it was concluded that the pulsar was no longer there.
-The star turned off!
+This star was discovered in December 2008, and at first, was thought to be just a regular pulsar.
+Over the next year, scientists studied this star, and right before they were about to conclude the observations, this star disappeared!
+The group of scientists at first thought that there was some problem with their equipment, but after several tests, it was concluded that the pulsar was no longer there.

-Scientists observed this mystery star for about a year and a half in the hope that the pulsar would return and then eventually it did in August 2011, after 580 days!
-Scientists knew that they have found a rare subspecies of pulsar.
+Scientists observed this mystery star for about a year and a half in the hope that the pulsar would return, and then eventually it did in August 2011, after 580 days!
+Scientists knew that they had found a rare subspecies of the pulsar.

 It is still a mystery what causes these stars to go invisible.
-By measuring the radio pulses from the star scientists can measure how fast is it spinning.
-The massive currents in the magnetosphere of pulsars helps in the spinning of this star and when this current stops flowing the pulsars slows down and eventually stop.
-But what causes the stoppage of this current flow is not know yet.
+By measuring radio pulses from these stars scientists can measure how fast they are spinning.
+The massive currents in the magnetosphere of pulsars help in the spinning of this star, and when this current stops flowing, the pulsars slow down and eventually stop.
+But what causes this current flow to stop is not known yet.

 2. Swift J1644+57: The Star That Got Eaten By A Blackhole

-About 3.9 billion light years away in the constellation of Draco something happened.
-We all have heard about the "black holes" and the fact that it destroys anything that comes near it.
-Well, this time it's a star, Swift J1644+57.
+About 3.9 billion light-years away in the constellation of Draco something happened.
+We all have heard about the "black holes" and that it destroys anything that comes near it.
+Well, this time it was a star, Swift J1644+57.

 The event took place in another, smaller galaxy.
-It was first noticed when scientist received a huge amount of X-rays and γ-rays from a previously quite part of the universe.
-On further observations it was found that the beam was coming from the center of another galaxy.
-Later on it was concluded that the beam was coming from a "jet" released after a black hole consumed a star.
-The jet accelerated away from the site of the event at 99.5% the light's speed!
+It was first noticed when scientists received a huge amount of X-rays and γ-rays from a previously quiet part of the Universe.
+On further observations, it was found that the beam was coming from the center of another galaxy.
+Later on, it was concluded that the beam was coming from a "jet" released after a black hole consumed a star.
+The jet was accelerating away from the site of the event at 99.5% the light's speed!

-Most of the galaxies contains a central super-sized black hole.
-According to the studies it's been suggested that the black hole involved in this event is 1 millions times larger than the mass of Sun!
+Most of the galaxies contain a central super-sized black hole.
+According to some studies, it has been suggested that the black hole involved in this event is 1 million times larger than the mass of the Sun!

-This is what happens when a star fall into a black hole:
+This is what happens when a star falls into a black hole:

-The star is ripped apart by the intense tides and leads to the formation of a gaseous disk that swirls around the black hole and gets heated up to millions of degrees.
-The innermost gas in the disk spirals towards the black hole, and because of the rapid motion and magnetism a dual, oppositely directed funnels are created through which some particles escape, known as jet.
-In case of Swift J1644+57 one of these jets pointed straight towards the Earth.
+The star is ripped apart by the intense tides which lead to the formation of a gaseous disk that swirls around the black hole and gets heated up to millions of degrees.
+The innermost gas in the disk spirals towards the black hole, and because of the rapid motion and magnetism dual, oppositely directed funnels are created through which some particles escape, known as a jet.
+In the case of Swift J1644+57, one of these jets pointed straight towards the Earth.

 The timing considerations suggested that the star that got devoured was a white dwarf.
 This is for the first time that scientists witnessed this type of event from the beginning.